RESPONSIBLE TOURISM + TIPS TO TRAVEL RESPONSIBLY

 I also had the opportunity to live with a hill tribe in Vietnam and it was one of the most amazing experiences in my life.
 All while sharing a house with locals.

-Another great experience was to spend time in a rural village in Nepal.
+Another great experience was spending time in a rural village in Nepal.
 It was such a humble and magical experience, as they made me feel like a special guest during the whole time we spent together.

 7 – Make Choices that Support a Cause